A circular order on edge-coloured trees and RNA m-diagrams: generalized Induction

-In this section we give the definition of our generalised induction on labelled $m$-edge-coloured trees with $k$ vertices, generalising the induction in the case $m=3$ defined in~\cite{cfz11}.
-The induction in~\cite{cfz11} leads in~\cite{ferenczizamboni10} to the construction of new languages generalising the Sturmian languages, used to study $k$-interval exchange transformations.
-Induction generates new labelled $m$-edge-coloured trees with the same number of vertices starting with a given such tree, and the transitive closure is an equivalence relation.
-We show that the circular order is an invariant, giving rise to a classification of the equivalence classes by $k$-cycles in $\mathfrak{S}_k$.
+In this section we give the definition of a generalized induction on labelled $m$-edge-coloured trees with $k$ vertices.
+Generalized induction generates new labelled $m$-edge-coloured trees with the same number of vertices starting with a given such tree, and the transitive closure is an equivalence relation.
+We show that the circular order is an invariant, giving rise to a classification of the equivalence classes by $k$-cycles in the symmetric group of degree $k$.